 Note: A Network Function may choose to use one or more AAL profiles as part of its implementation.

-The AAL initialization and configuration are done on a per AAL-LPU basis.
+The AALI initialization and configuration are done on a per AAL-LPU basis.
 That is, for each AAL-LPU that is assigned to the NF, the NF shall initialize and configure each AAL-LPU that is assigned to it.

 AAL Initialization and Configuration Procedures